Santa Maria, Ilocos Sur: The Hill of Suso Beach

 piled up stones, shrubs, and sand to form a hill.
 When asked about his creation, he told his wife that he made the hill to resemble and honor her breasts.
 To this day. the hill on the southern side of Suso beach is said to be that hill.

+Balicucha Festival

+In 2023 Easter Sunday, April 9, the heritage town led by Mayor Brigido C. Camarillo Jr. celebrated the week-long Balicucha Festival.
+11 Balicucha and other agri-fishery products-inspired floats paraded in front of the World Heritage Site Santa Maria Church.
+The March 31 to April 4, 2024 Balicucha Festival carried the theme of "One Santa Maria: The Road to Progress."
+The largest 15 inches balicucha and the smallest contender - a mere centimeter joined the contest.

 Government

+Local government

 Santa Maria, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.